binarez/xcpp/README.md

 * Of course, all the C++ keywords: https://en.cppreference.com/w/cpp/keyword
 * Because xcpp preincludes all the C++ standard library, all the std symbols: https://en.cppreference.com/w/cpp/symbol_index
-* xcpp adds some of its own identifiers
+* xcpp adds some of its own identifiers and reserved keywords:
   * read
   * readln
   * print